 When employers hire foreign workers, for example by sponsoring them for an H-1B visa, they take on multiple responsibilities.
 One of these is to retain the immigration paperwork that the employer created or collected in connection with the visa sponsorship process.
 Here, we'll explain:

 Employers are required to retain immigration paperwork only when they hire H-1B workers (detailed further below).

-But as a general rule, employers should keep a copy of the entire immigration petition filed on behalf of each foreign worker -- which means copies of all forms and documents the employer submitted to U.S. Citizenship and Immigration Services (USCIS) and any relevant communication from USCIS, such as the I-797 Approval Notice, I-797 Receipt Notice, Requests for Evidence, and so forth.
+But as a broad rule, employers should keep a copy of the entire immigration petition filed on behalf of each and every foreign worker—which means copies of all forms and documents the employer submitted to U.S. Citizenship and Immigration Services (USCIS) and any relevant communication from USCIS, such as the I-797 Approval Notice, I-797 Receipt Notice, Requests for Evidence (RFEs), and so forth.

-Additionally, employers should supplement the immigration record with copies of the worker's pay stubs, so as to keep proof of having paid the worker.
+Additionally, employers should supplement their immigration record with copies of the worker's pay stubs, so as to keep proof of having paid the worker as required.

 Better to be safe than sorry: An employer that doesn't know whether to retain a document is best off doing so just in case.

-Generally, employers should keep the immigration paperwork for the duration of the worker's employment or for the duration of the validity of the immigration petition—whichever is longer.
+Employers should ordinarily keep the immigration paperwork for the duration of the worker's employment or the duration of the validity of the immigration petition—whichever is longer.

 When USCIS approves a visa petition, it provides the petition's validity period on the I-797 Approval Notice that it issues to the employer.
 For example, let's say Company A sponsors a Russian worker for an O-1 work visa.
-USCIS approves the petition with a validity period of October 1, 2012 through September 30, 2015.
-However, the worker leaves the employer on August 1, 2015.
-The employer must inform USCIS of the early termination, and should retain all of the immigration paperwork (including the communication with USCIS about the termination) through September 30, 2015.
+USCIS approves the petition with a validity period of October 1, 2023 through September 30, 2027.
+However, the worker leaves the employer on August 1, 2024.
+The employer must inform USCIS of the early termination, and should retain all of the immigration paperwork (including the communication with USCIS about the termination) through (at least) September 30, 2027.

 There are many reasons to retain immigration records.
 First, USCIS has a special office that investigates immigration fraud.
 This office sometimes conducts "site visits," where an officer visits the employer and asks to review any immigration petitions.
-Failure to produce copies of the petitions could result in employer penalties or a revocation or denial of the petition.
-(For more information, see "Is Your Workplace Ready for a USCIS Worksite Inspection?".)
+Failure to produce copies of the petitions could result in being hit with employer penalties, a revocation or denial of the petition, or a temporary ban on submitting new petitions.
 There is always the possibility that USCIS will conduct a site visit, both before and after the foreign worker begins employment.

 Another good reason for retaining immigration paperwork is that employers are under an ongoing responsibility to inform USCIS of any material changes to the terms and conditions of the foreign worker's employment.
-If there is a material change, the employer is required to file an amended petition with USCIS alerting it to the change.
-In practice, it is easier for employers to keep track of material changes and prepare amended petitions if they have been maintaining a complete record of the foreign worker's immigration paperwork.
+If there is a material change, the employer must file an amended petition with USCIS alerting it.
+In practice, it is easier for employers to keep track of material changes and prepare amended petitions if they have been maintaining a complete file of the foreign worker's immigration paperwork.

-Of course, an employer who files an amended petition should also maintain a copy of that amended petition.
+Of course, an employer who files an amended petition should also maintain a copy of it.
 This is especially important because if USCIS conducts a site visit and discovers the material change, the employer can prove that it informed USCIS of the change by showing a copy of the amended petition.

 Employers that hire H-1B workers have additional paperwork responsibilities.
 For each H-1B worker hired, the employer must create a public access file, which must include:

-The employer must keep this public access file at its place of business during the entire duration of the H-1B employment, and for one additional year after the employment ends.
-(For more information on H-1B employment, see "Employers' Obligations to Workers Who Have H-1B Visas.")
+The employer must keep this public access file at its place of business during the entire duration of the H-1B employment and for one additional year after the employment ends.

 Importantly, the employer is under no obligation to keep records of the worker's family's paperwork.
-It is up to the worker and his or her family to maintain the family's immigration documents.
+It is up to the worker and family to maintain the family's immigration documents.